askmike/gekko/README.md

 ## What we know doesn't work

-- Real trading (I am not implementing this until I have validated advice).
-- Might crash :(
+- Not 100% this is stable.
+Let me know if there is a bug!

 ## What we hope does work

 **Everything listed in the [Configuring Gekko Doc](https://github.com/askmike/gekko/tree/localDB/docs/Configuring_gekko.md).
-This document lists everything you can do with Gekko and how to do it.**
+This document lists everything you can do with Gekko and how to do it.** The list boils down to:

+- watch any market on BTC-e, Bitstamp, Mt.
+Gox, CEX.io.
+- calculate MACD, DEMO or PPO over this market.
+- use the following plugins:
+    - real trader (automatic trading on advice)
+    - advice logger
+    - profit simulator
+    - Mailer (on advice)
+    - IRC bot
+    - Redis beacon

 Here is [the todo](https://github.com/askmike/gekko/issues/114) until the new version is considered stable.